Pyshou/MD-FEP_parallel_Q5/2_prep_sphere/README.md

 - Change the "CD " atom name of all ILE residues into "CD1"

-- Then identify your C-terminal residue and rename it's "O1" oxygen to "O " and remove the "O2" extra atom of this residue!
+- Then identify your C-terminal residue and rename it's "O1" oxygen to "O " and remove the "O2" extra atom of this residue (Q won't complain then)!